Universal structure of objective states in all fundamental causal theories: A theory with no classical states

-Let us show that even in composites we still have a restriction on the allowed classical effects, given by the dual cone.
+Let us show that, even in composites, we still have a restriction on the mathematically allowed effects, represented by the dual cone.
 To this end, let us show that, for instance, we cannot obtain the effect $a_{1}^{\otimes N}$ out of conical combinations of the extreme effects $e_{i_{1}j_{1}}\otimes\ldots\otimes e_{i_{N}j_{N}}$ (for other products of the $a_{i}$'s the argument is the same).
 Our goal is to determine the \emph{non-negative} coefficients $\lambda_{i_{1}j_{1},\ldots,i_{N}j_{N}}$ such that

 Recalling the definition of $e_{i_{k}j_{k}}$ we have

 Unfolding the above expression, we get

 where primed summations indicate the other summation terms in eq.~\eqref{eq:big sum}.
 Clearly, primed summations must vanish, but since $\lambda_{i_{1}j_{1},\ldots,i_{N}j_{N}}\geq0$, all coefficients $\lambda_{i_{1}j_{1},\ldots,i_{N}j_{N}}$ in primed summations must vanish.
 Note that the coefficients $\lambda_{1j_{1},\ldots,1j_{N}}$ arise among the coefficients in the primed summations, which are all zero.
 This means that $a_{1}^{\otimes N}=0$, which contradicts the hypothesis.
 It follows that it is \emph{not} possible to obtain products of the $a_{i}$'s from conical combination of the extreme effects $e_{i_{1}j_{1}}\otimes\ldots\otimes e_{i_{N}j_{N}}$.
 In other words, we are still in the presence of a restriction on the set of mathematically allowed effects.